 Sophie couldn’t remove her eyes from the woman, the graceful movement of her limbs and the seductive motion of her body was hypnotic.
 Rapturous bliss began to permeate Sophie’s entire being as she realized what she had done, she had kissed Eleanor.
 She had actually done it, and Ellie hadn’t rejected her advance.

-Sophie knew that Eleanor was Mrs Krieger, a promised soul bound by oath and by the ring on her finger.
+Sophie knew full well that Eleanor was Mrs Krieger, a promised soul bound by oath and by the wedding ring upon her finger.
 And that she had every right to throw her out after her romantically charged advance.
-But what prompted Miss Adler finally to take the risk, was that the exact details of Eleanor’s family life were a little queer and somewhat obscure.
+But what prompted Sophie finally to take the risk, was that the exact details of Eleanor’s family life were a little queer and somewhat obscure.

 For although Eleanor shared her beautiful home with Isabella, Charlotte and Zoe, Sophie could not say to who Mrs Krieger was in fact wed.
 Sophie surmised that it must be one of the three.
 In truth Sophie had seen Ellie exchange intimacies with all of them, such as to suggest that any one of them might be the other Mrs Krieger.
 And possibly that theirs was an open union.